cdibbs/simple-mapper/README.md

 ## Models
 Due to the way Typescript works (as of v2.2), you should define your models so they always have default values.
-Otherwise, their properties will not be visible to the mapper:
+Otherwise, their properties will not be visible to the mapper.

+Be sure the default values for iterables are empty iterables (both in the source and destination), otherwise the properties will be mapped like ordinary properties.

 ```typescript
 export class MyWidget {